Chapter 6 BWV 110 Unser Mund sei voll Lachens

 In fact, it is a moot point as to whether this block of cantatas should be considered part of the third cycle (Wolff pp 282/3) or the first part of a fourth; it is to be remembered that the Obituary expressly lists the composition of five complete cycles.
 Bach did, after all, resume the regular composition of new works around that time of the year when both the first and second cycles commenced i.e. the First Sunday after Trinity.

 If this was the case, then either there are a substantial number of missing works from what would now be considered the third, fourth and fifth cycles, or Bach used more works of other composers than is presently supposed or recorded (see further discussion of the structure of the cycles in chapters 1 and 3 of this volume).

-However we might catalogue these works today, the fact remains that Bach would have been under pressure to produce another substantial and impressive work, the more so, perhaps, because he would have been aware of the low-key nature of the offering for the following day, C 57, which must already have been composed.
+However we might catalogue these works today, the fact remains that Bach would have been under pressure to produce another substantial and impressive work, the more so, perhaps, because he would have been aware of the low-key nature of the offering for the following day, C 57, which may well have been already have been composed.